Magical Girl Friendship Squad: Development

 Magical Girl Friendship Squad was created by Kelsey Stephanides, who is also the showrunner, and is inspired by anime, riffing off the magical girl genre popularized by Sailor Moon and Cardcaptor Sakura.
 The show was made, according to Stephanides, between the end of 2019 to August 2020, after it was pitched to Syfy, which wanted a polished reboot with "longer episodes."
 In January 2020, TZGZ, Syfy's new adult animation block, ordered six 15-minute episodes for the series.
-At the same time, the short form version, Magical Girl Friendship Squad: Origins, began airing on Syfy's late-night block.
-Also anime-inspired like the main series, this pilot series was written by Diana McCorry, who created Human Kind Of and features show's two same protagonists.
+At the same time, the short-form version, Magical Girl Friendship Squad: Origins, began airing on Syfy's late-night block.
+Also anime-inspired like the main series, this pilot series was written by Diana McCorry, who created Human Kind Of, and features show's two same protagonists.

 Stephanides stated that she was influenced by series such as The Simpsons and Futurama but that they had mostly male casts, making her think about "what a show with a mostly female cast would look like" beginning in 2015.
 She then decided to make a parody of the magical girl subgenre, using Rick and Morty and Archer as a basis.
 In the same interview, she stated that the themes of the show are about what it's like "to gain and hold power as a woman today" without losing a part of yourself, building upon the setup of the characters in the pilot series.
 Furthermore, she stated that the themes of friendship and honesty are key to the series, as is the message that people are stronger when they are "more open" and connect with others.
 She also hoped that the series expands the "types of new animated stories" with more variety in adult animation.
-(Note: In her interview with Comic Book Resources, Akana stated that she loved the animation style of the series, saying that she and Quinta were blown away by it, especially the action sequences and detail in the costumes.)
+(Note: In her interview with Comic Book Resources, Akana stated that she loved the animation style of the series, saying that she and Brunson were blown away by it, especially the action sequences and detail in the costumes.)
 She also noted that the show is anime-inspired, not anime itself, despite the number of anime references in the show's backgrounds, while hoping for "different ways" to do adult animation in the future.